UoMResearchIT/r-shiny-course/courseNotes.md

 We can see in the example app that it is split into two sections; the user interface (`ui`), and a server function.
 We'll deal with each of these in turn..

 The user interface of the default app uses the `fluidPage()` to create the app's layout.
 The fluidPage layout will automatically respond to changes in browser size.
 Within the `fluidPage()`, we use a `sidebarLayout()` to split the page into two sections; the `sidebarPanel()` which contain (in the example) the app's input (the slider) and the `mainPanel()` which in the example app contains the histogram output.
 This is a fairly typical layout for a Shiny app (note that there's nothing stopping us putting more output above the `sidebarLayout()` - for example the `titlePanel()`, or after it - we could, for example use a `p()` tag to include further text, or add further widgets, outputs etc.).
 Note that each element of the page is an argument to a function, with `fluidPage()` at the top level.
-It's quite easy to forget this when building an interface, and to forget to place the commas between arguments.
+It's easy to forget this when building an interface, and to forget to place the commas between arguments.

 More flexible, but complex layout options are available, such as `navBarPage()`, to produce a page with a navigation bar.
 It's also possible to build a [user intrface from scratch](https://shiny.rstudio.com/articles/html-ui.html), using HTML, CSS etc.